angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 We covered fundamentals and advanced validation patterns of Signal Forms in [Part 1](/blog/2025-10-signal-forms-part1) and [Part 2](/blog/2025-10-signal-forms-part2) of this blog series.
-In this final part, we'll explore two specialized topics that are relevant for large and modular forms: child forms and custom UI controls.
+In this final part, we'll explore more specialized topics that are relevant for large and modular forms: child forms and custom UI controls.
+Last but not least, we'll have a look at providing a custom `SignalFormsConfig`.

 > ⚠️ **Experimental Feature:** Signal Forms are currently an experimental feature in Angular.
 The API and functionality may change in future releases.